 The latest trick spammers have been using on luxury brand pages is posting totally innocent comments, but doing so under a username that advertises counterfeit goods and links to a profile which leads through to an entire website devoted to the sale of designer fakes.
 As you can see below:

-Luckily, social media management and moderation company Crisp Thinking is always one step ahead of the game.
+Luckily, social media management and moderation company Crisp is always one step ahead of the game.
 We continually monitor and detect new spamming techniques and our highly trained moderators are always fully up to speed on how to spot even the most subtle methods of spamming.
-Ensuring that we evolve at a faster rate means spammers find it impossible to penetrate the unrivalled 24/7 online brand protection that we provide to hundreds of luxury global brands.
+Ensuring that we evolve at a faster rate means spammers find it impossible to penetrate the unrivaled 24/7 online brand protection that we provide to hundreds of luxury global brands.